Skip to content

 Why Vero

-There are already several validator client implementations – so why we need another one?
+There are already several validator client implementations – why do we need another one?

 Client Diversity